ZupIT/beagle-docs/content/en/Tutorials/How to release a Beagle's version local or remote.md

 {{% tab name="Android e Backend" %}}
 ## Configuring Gradle

-If you work on Android or Backend's applications, you must configure the **`gradle.properties`** files that can be found on the root folder.This configuration works on remote and local versions.
+If you work on Android or Backend's applications, you must configure the **`gradle.properties`** files that can be found on the root folder.
+This configuration works on remote and local versions.

 As soon as you open the file, the first step is to change the version name that will be released.
 For that, you can change the **`VERSION_NAME`** variable value to the value you wish.